Chelsea manager Jose Mourinho has taken a double swipe at Arsenal - 29 days before the start of the season.

 The Gunners midfielder was photographed smoking and behaving outrageously during a holiday in Vegas.

-second time in nine months Wilshere has been snapped with a cigarette in
+It was the second time in nine months Wilshere has been snapped with a cigarette in his mouth, despite his protestations that he is not a smoker.

 And Mourinho says the England midfielder is not fulfillng his status as a role model after his Vegas escapade.